crdsonnet/kube-state-metrics-libsonnet/kube-state-metrics/docs/README.md

 withKubernetesWatchPolicyRules()
 ```

-`withKubernetesWatchPolicyRules` configures a bunch of policy rules to watch many\n
-resources in Kubernetes.
+`withKubernetesWatchPolicyRules` configures a bunch of policy rules to watch many resources in Kubernetes.

 ### fn withMetricAnnotationsAllowList